Know How to Import PST to Office 365 Shared Mailbox – Complete Guide

 Step 10.
 Validate to authorize the selected user source and destination accounts.
 Once validated, proceed by clicking “OK.”

 Step 11.
 Lastly, click the “Start Import” button to initiate the import process.

 Also Read: How to Migrate Your Organization Data to Office 365 Enterprise

 Bringing It All Together

 In this write-up, we have covered the complete information on how to import PST to Office 365 Shared Mailbox.
 So, whenever an Office 365 administrator needs to migrate the .pst file into O365, just follow the above-described method for the same.
-However, the entire task consumes lots of time, so make sure you have sufficient amount of time.
-Although, if users are looking for an ultra-fast solution, then go with a user-friendly solution named as Office 365 Import Tool for the same process
+However, the entire task consumes lots of time, so make sure you have a sufficient amount of time.
+However, if users are looking for an ultra-fast solution, then go with the above-mentioned user-friendly solution for the same process.